nginx/unit-docs/source/howto/source.rst

       $ cd :nxt_ph:`DESTDIR <Use a real path instead>`
       # movable/sbin/unitd

-You can combine these approaches, but take care to understand how your settings work together.
+You can combine these approaches, but make sure your settings work together as expected.

 .. _source-modules: